 (Kashmiri Muslims every year help manage annual Kheer Bhawani Mela for Kashmir Pandits.
 (Photo: Bilal Bahadur/KL))

-Professor Mohammad Isaq Khan, one of Kashmir’s most prominent historians, has investigated the word Kashmiriyat being used during early 1970s, specifically following the developments led by Indira Gandhi-Sheikh Abdullah accord of 1975.
+Professor Mohammad Isaq Khan, one of Kashmir’s most prominent historians, has investigated the word Kashmiriyat being used during the early 1970s, specifically following the developments led by Indira Gandhi-Sheikh Abdullah accord of 1975.
 “It was coined to discover the roots of Kashmir’s ideological ties with the secular Indian nationalism, based on religious co-existence and cultural pluralism,” Khan was quoted by a researcher on Kashmir ethnicity.

 Writing in 2004, Khan insisted that it was used by official and semi-official media to serve the ideological interests of the Indian state and to discover the roots of Kashmir’s ideological ties with the secular Indian nationalism.
 “He further observers that, during 1975-87, Kashmiri Pandits and Kashmiri Muslims produced literature on Kashmiriyat, that was not only a representation of the rich cultural heritage and ethos of Kashmir but also associated with their perceived threats to their own identity from forces within and outside,” scholar Kamlesh Bamotra wrote in his doctoral thesis Ethnicity and Religion: The Reconstruction of Kashmiri Ethnic Identity at Tata Institute of Social Sciences.